jaderigby/jquishy/README.md

 ## Attributes

-jQuishy utilizes aspects of modern JavaScript, namely ES2015.
-Below is a list.

-- arrow functions
-- let and const variable declarations
-- template literals
+jQuishy uses the following features:

 - forEach array method (ES5)
-- querySelectorAll selector
+- querySelectorAll
-- insertAdjacentHTML appender technique
+- insertAdjacentHTML (appending)
+- classList (add, remove, toggle)

 Take note of these features in deciding if this library is appropriate for your project.
-In general, support for this library exists in all modern browsers, and from IE9 and up.
+In general, support for this library exists in all modern browsers, and from IE10 and up.
+IE9 and up can be supported with the addition of the following shim, or similar: 'https://github.com/eligrey/classList.js/blob/master/classList.js'
+Without the shim, all features but 'addClass', 'toggleClass', and 'removeClass' still work.